×

 If you are thinking about moving to Rabac, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Rabac can vary greatly depending on the type and location of the property.
 For instance, a one-bedroom apartment in the city center may cost around $500 per month, while a similar apartment outside the city center may be around $350 per month.
 If you're looking to buy property, the average price per square meter in the city center can be around $2,000, while outside the city center it may be around $1,500.
-However, these prices can fluctuate based on market conditions and other factors," remarked one expat in Rabac, Croatia.
+However, these prices can fluctuate based on market conditions and other factors," said one expat who made the move to Rabac.

 Should I buy or rent a home in Rabac?